Cryrivers/manta-style/README.md

 ## Special Thanks

 - [Zhongliang Wang](https://github.com/Cryrivers) for original idea, architecture design, initial implementation of runtime and transformers.
-- [Li Hau Tan](https://github.com/tanhauhau) for the design and implementation of selective mocking, and experiments of future crazy idea
+- [Tan Li Hau](https://github.com/tanhauhau) for the design and implementation of selective mocking, and experiments of future crazy idea

 ## License